TILOS-AI-Institute/MacroPlacement/Docs/ProxyCost/README.md

 Circuit Training repo provides the plc_wrapper_main binary to compute these cost functions.
 There is no available detailed description, or open-source implementation, of these cost functions.
 With feedback and confirmations from Google engineers, we have implemented all three cost functions; the source code is available [here](../../CodeElements/Plc_client/plc_client_os.py).
 In the following, we provide a detailed description of the implementation of these cost functions.

+A sample of the output in comparison with Circuit Training's binary executable based on Ariane can be found in our August 17th update [here](https://github.com/TILOS-AI-Institute/MacroPlacement/tree/main/Docs/OurProgress#our-progress).

 ## Table of Contents
   - [Wirelength cost computation](#wirelength-cost-computation)
   - [Density cost computation](#density-cost-computation)